TheBrianGuy/EasySWFSender/README.md

 * <a href="http://jtlindsey.com/" target="_blank">jtlindsey.com</a>
 * <a href="https://github.com/jtlindsey" target="_blank">github.com/jtlindsey</a>

-This app was Inspired by https://github.com/formspree/formspree
+This app was Inspired by <a href="https://github.com/formspree/formspree" target="_blank">github.com/formspree/formspree</a>

 ## License